-Dr. Nappi's research is at the forefront of understanding molecular mechanisms of resistance to targeted and chemotherapy agents in genitourinary tumours, with a focus on biomarker discovery for treatment response and resistance.
-This includes the development of a novel Anti-HSP27 small molecule for controlling prostate cancer proliferation, translating her findings into clinical trials.
-She leads translational efforts in plasma-based biomarkers for germ cell tumours and spearheads clinical trials validating miR371's role in managing these tumours.
-Dr. Nappi collaborates extensively on national and international research initiatives, enhancing treatment outcomes through innovative approaches and earning prestigious awards such as the SWOG Young Investigator Award, Michael Smith Foundation Research Trainee Award, and Tad Smith & Caroline Fitzgibbons-PCF Young Investigator Award.
+Dr. Nappi’s research is at the forefront of understanding the molecular mechanisms of resistance to targeted therapies and chemotherapy in genitourinary tumors, with a particular focus on biomarker discovery for treatment response and resistance.
+Her work includes the development of a novel anti-HSP27 small molecule aimed at controlling prostate cancer proliferation, with promising findings now progressing into clinical trials.

 Recent Publications